MicrosoftDocs/azure-databases-docs/articles/cosmos-db/how-to-configure-firewall.md

 Portal scenarios that require this option to be enabled include:

-- Accessing MongoDB / Apache Cassandra API accounts with Data Explorer or cosmos.azure.com
+- Accessing API for MongoDB or API for Apache Cassandra accounts with Data Explorer or <cosmos.azure.com>
-- Using the following Cosmos DB blades within the Azure Portal:
+- Using the following Azure Cosmos DB blades within the Azure portal:
   - Replicate Data Globally
   - Browse Collections
   - Power BI